What is the Best Deck Stain for Pressure-Treated Wood? (2023)

 This involves cleaning the wood and removing any existing stains or sealants, which can be accomplished using a power washer, deck cleaner, or sandpaper.

-In cases where you are staining a pressure-treated lumber with peeling paint or an old stain, it’s important to remove as much of the old finish as possible before proceeding with the new stain.
+In cases where you are staining a pressure-treated lumber with peeling paint or an old stain, I recommend removing as much of the old finish as possible before proceeding with the new stain.

 After cleaning, make sure to let the wood dry completely before moving on to the next procedure.
 Remember that it’s crucial never to stain damp wood, which can lead to uneven absorption and an unsatisfactory finish.